WA maritime leaders eye offshore wind manufacturing jobs

 Washington Gov. Jay Inslee, officials from the ports of Seattle and Everett and other maritime leaders announced an initiative they hope will make Washington a key player in the growing offshore wind industry.

-At a news conference on Tuesday at the Northwest Seaport Alliance, Joshua Berger, CEO of industry nonprofit Washington Maritime Blue said he hopes Washington — with its active shipping ports and manufacturing workforce — can capture as many jobs and as much money as possible as the offshore wind industry grows.
+At a news conference on Tuesday at the Northwest Seaport Alliance, Joshua Berger, CEO of industry nonprofit Washington Maritime Blue, said he hopes Washington — with its active shipping ports and manufacturing workforce — can capture as many jobs and as much money as possible as the offshore wind industry grows.

 Part of the enthusiasm comes from the Biden administration, which has set the goal of developing 30 gigawatts of offshore wind power by 2030, enough to power 10 million homes.
-According the Department of Energy, achieving that goal will take around 60,000 jobs, Port of Seattle Commissioner Ryan Calkins said.
+According to the Department of Energy, achieving that goal will take around 60,000 jobs, Port of Seattle Commissioner Ryan Calkins said.

 Washington maritime officials are hoping to capture as much of that pie as possible and to manufacture everything the industry needs: the wind turbines, the platforms they’ll stand on, the cables that will anchor them to the ocean floor and the boats used to maintain them.